 Are ribbon mics good for overheads?

 Ribbon microphones are excellent for recording cymbals without the tizzy excitement.
-When used fairly far on drum overheads, an R88 produces a stunning stereo picture of the complete drum kit, which may be paired with a kick drum mic for a very effective, minimalist drum kit recording approach.
+When used fairly far on drum overheads, an R88 produces a stunning stereo picture of the complete drum kit, which may be paired with a kick drum mic for a very effective, minimalist trap set recording approach.

 What is the frequency response for a ribbon microphone?